Fundraising Benefit Concert

 A week before the event you should have every detail planned, including which bands will play at what time, what you’ll have planned between each set, whether you’re going to hold an auction, raffle, trivia challenge, etc.

-Coordinating: You will need at least four people staffing this event.
+You will need at least four people staffing this event.
 One person should be at the door collecting money and greeting people.
-(Even if the venue provides someone to do this, it’s a good idea to have one of your members greeting people, and perhaps selling raffle tickets or giving other information.)
+Even if the venue provides someone to do this, it’s a good idea to have one of your members greeting people, and perhaps selling raffle tickets or giving other information.
 If you’re doing an auction or selling raffle tickets, you will want to have a table set up (either inside or just outside the door, depending on the venue), and will thus need someone to man the table.
-(You can also have information about your group on this table for non-members.)
+You can also have information about your group on this table for non-members.

 Perhaps the most important staffer is the emcee.
 Someone to introduce the event and bands, make announcements, run the auction or trivia challenge, etc. And beyond these three, it’s a good idea to have a fourth person available to run errands or coordinate between these three.

-- Get to the venue an hour before you’ve scheduled your show.
+- On the day of the event, get to the venue an hour or two before you’ve scheduled your show.
 You’ll want to coordinate with the venue, get everything set up, and have the door manned before people start showing up.
 Have a small sign that says something like, “SSA Benefit Show, minimum donation $8.”
-Some people will happily pay more knowing that it’s going to a student group.
-You should also consider using the iPhone app Square, which will allow you to swipe credit cards on your phone.
-If you’ve collected items from local businesses that aren’t quite valuable enough to auction off, you should consider giving them away as door prizes.
-Give everyone a raffle ticket at the door, and tell them they have to go to your auction table inside to drop it in the box.
-This will make sure everyone visits the table to see what you’re auctioning off.
-(And you can even sell additional raffle tickets.)
+Some people will happily pay more knowing that it’s going to a student group or charity.

 - Closing Down: Make sure you’re not leaving your host business with a big mess.
 Do what you can to help clean up, and ask them for feedback.
 Did they do as well as they’d hoped?
 Do they have any suggestions for you for next time?
 Are they interested in hosting the event again next semester?
 Also, thank all the bands for playing.
 If they’re good, let them know you might be interested in having them play again.
 The amount of work it takes setting up the next benefit show can be greatly reduced if you set a few things in motion on this day.